uisbikes/uisbikes.github.io/README.md

 Project for CS Capstone

 Project By: Charles, Sagun, Bret and Abrar.

-Checking Jira functionality.

-Checking functionality.
+xxx.